 The next week, Joseph met with employees again and asked for their input.
-He captured the ideas by audio and put them all up on an interactive website for the new ideas and told people to add their thoughts.
-He then sent them back to consider the ideas offered and generate even more.
+He captured the ideas by audio and put them up on an interactive website and told people to add their thoughts.
+He then sent them back in a link, asking folks to consider the ideas offered and generate even more.

 At the next meeting, he asked workers to take all of the ideas now floating around and use them to brainstorm what the new initiative would look like, who might do what, what would have to change, and what the change would look like for those involved.
 He asked them to consider:

 - What jobs would change?
 What jobs would be added/subtracted – and what would happen with the people whose jobs might be affected?

 - What needed to stay the same internally, no matter what?
 And how could this be included in the new initiative?

 - What might be the possible fall-out from the staff and from customers?

 - What could get in the way of a successful change initiative?

 Eventually, employees got into teams and developed solid implementation plans.
 Those folks who had to change jobs or had their work significantly restructured in a way that might cause resistance joined a management team and became part of the solution.
 And throughout the process, I listened carefully to hear points of discontinuity so we could stop and go through their internal examination of their steps to change.

 Did Joseph get everything he wanted?
 Well, yes and no. The new organization ended up far exceeding anything he had conceived.
 It had more creativity and leadership.
 It also cost more than he realized (time and money) to put everything in place.
 But it elicited buy-in from everyone: there was no resistance because everyone had bought in to the idea and made it their own.
 And over a short amount of time, the change paid for itself.